 Below is a comparison between the Viewport render and a final render using the Cycles Renderer.

 For the most part, Viewport Render uses the current viewport settings.
-Some settings are located in the render panel of the render engine that is used to render the view.
+Some settings are located in the properties of the render engine that is used to render the view.

 Solid mode uses the render settings of Workbench; Material Preview mode uses the render settings of Eevee.

 Activating Viewport Render will render from the current active view.
-This means that if you are not in an active camera view then a virtual camera is used to match the current perspective.
+This means that if you are not in an active camera view, a virtual camera is used to match the current perspective.
 To get an image from the camera point of view, enter the active camera view with Numpad0.

 As with a normal render, you can abort it with Esc.